Asia

 Meet the Team

-Missionary Tony Barthels accepted the call to permanently serve on the East Asia mission team in 2021.
-He will continue to teach classes both in the classroom in Hong Kong and online to students in East Asia, and he is heading up recruitment for Asia Lutheran Seminary.
-Solid theological training institutions and well-trained church leaders are in great need, so Asia Lutheran Seminary has been given an incredible opportunity to build up the kingdom.
+Rev. Tony Barthels accepted the call to permanently serve on the Asia One Team in 2021.
+He teaches classes both in the classroom at Asia Lutheran Seminary in Hong Kong and online to students in East Asia.
+He also heads up recruitment for Asia Lutheran Seminary and serves as Asia One Team liaison to church partners in Taiwan.

-Before moving to Hong Kong, Missionary Barthels spent 10 years in East Asia where he served as a lay missionary and team leader.
+Before moving to Hong Kong, Barthels spent 10 years in East Asia where he served as a lay missionary and team leader.
 He concentrated on building gospel-centered relationships, which often resulted in being able to hold in-home Bible studies.
-Most of the time this, where we would share the gospel to a room of people who knew nothing of it before walking into that room.
+He graduated from Asia Lutheran Seminary in 2020.

 Download and read more biographies at wels.net/missionarybios.

-Missionary Tom Chaleunsouk was born in a small village outside of Vientiane, Laos, where he also met his wife Kaysone.
+Rev. Tom Chaleunsouk was born in a small village in Laos, where he also met his wife Kaysone.
 He worked security at the American Air Base.
 Fearing for his life after the regime change, he left his family and home in 1980 and crossed the Mekong River to Thailand where he was detained in a refugee camp.
-Months later, Kaysone and two of their children escaped Laos and joined him in the refugee camp.
-She had to leave their eldest son behind with her father; he was 5 years old.
-It would be 3 years before Missionary Chaleunsouk and Kaysone would see their son again.
+Months later, Kaysone and two of their children escaped Laos and joined him.
+She had to leave their eldest son behind with her father; he was five years old.
+It would be three years before they would see their son again.
 They were introduced to Christ in the refugee camp by a Christian aid worker.

-In 1981, Missionary Chaleunsouk and his family were brought to Pease, Minnesota, where their family was sponsored by the Christian Reformed Church.
-The community and church helped to locate and bring their eldest son and Kaysone’s father to the United States.
-They were baptized, and that is when Missionary Chaleunsouk became interested in becoming a pastor to share Christianity with his people.
+In 1981, Chaleunsouk and his family were brought to Pease, Minn., where they were sponsored by the Christian Reformed Church.
+The community and church helped to locate and bring their eldest son and Kaysone’s father to the U.S. They were baptized, and that is when Chaleunsouk became interested in becoming a pastor to share Christianity with his people.

-In 1998, Tom began studying part-time through the WELS Pastoral Studies Institute.
+In 1998, Chaleunsouk began studying part-time through the WELS Pastoral Studies Institute.
 By 2000, he became a full-time student and graduated in 2005.
-After graduating, Tom was called to serve as a missionary in the Nong Khai province of Thailand.
-Since 2005, he has offered pastoral instruction to interested students.
+After graduating, he was called to serve as a missionary in the Nong Khai province of Thailand and offer pastoral instruction to interested students.

 Download and read more biographies at wels.net/missionarybios.